BCODMO/blog.bco-dmo.org/_drafts/2026-05-04-dataset-doi-rationale.md

 type: BlogPosting
 published: true
 title: "Our Rationale for Dataset DOIs"
+subtitle: "This post is part of a multi-part series on <a href='https://blog.bco-dmo.org/tag.html#doi'>DOIs</a>"
 description: "Dataset Digital Object Identifiers (Data DOIs) are unique and persistent alphanumeric strings assigned to a collection of data files and metadata at a specific point in time (i.e., a particular dataset version)"
 category: insights
 date: 2026-05-04